Canon 700D vs G9X

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 2 years and 6 months of technical progress since the 700D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the G9X emerges as the winner of the match-up (14 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G9X is the clear winner of the contest (15 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 700D and the Canon G9 X place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 700D or the G9X perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.